Surf Forecasts:

 Table - best surf conditions forecast for Foz do Lizandro over the next 16 days.

 Alright folks, Rusty here.
-Let’s talk about what’s on the table for Foz do Lizandro over the next couple of weeks.
-I gotta be straight with you – this one’s a bit of a heartbreaker.
-We’ve got a long, quiet stretch ahead with barely a ripple worth paddling for, so patience is the name of the game.
+Let’s have a look at what’s on the table for Foz do Lizandro over the next couple of weeks.
+I’ll be straight with you – it’s a rough start and a long wait, but there’s a glimmer of something bigger way out there.

 Rusty.